fabarea/media/Readme.rst

 	# Will return an array of array instead of an array of object
 	$assetRepository->setRawResult(TRUE)->findAll();

 Besides the Asset repository, it comes a few repositories for "specialized" media type.
-As instance, for a Photo Gallery you are likely to use the Image repository which apply an implicit filter on Image.
+As instance, for an image gallery you are likely to use the Image repository which apply an implicit filter on Image.
 But there is more than that:

 * Text repository for plain text files (txt, html, ...)